Reducing drug related deaths

 It is imperative to provide comprehensive access to the life-saving drug Naloxone – and overdose management training – across the whole of the United Kingdom, in line with World Health Organization (WHO), ACMD and public health guidelines and advice.

-There were 3,744 drug poisoning deaths involving both legal and illegal drugs in England and Wales registered in 2016; this is 70 higher than 2015 (an increase of 2%) and the highest number since comparable statistics began in 1993.
+There were 3,756 drug poisoning deaths involving both legal and illegal drugs in England and Wales registered in 2017; the highest number since comparable statistics began in 1993.

 Ensuring the availability of services and National Institute for Health and Care Excellence (NICE) approved treatments for all patients diagnosed with hepatitis C, in line with international guidelines, is vital.